 This is where one can find the true heart of Melbourne – the twisting laneways and hidden arcades host unique boutiques and oddity merchants which often make it difficult to pull tight on the purse strings.
 It is possible to live in Melbourne for years and still stumble across a great shopping find in a laneway, so it can be fun to devote a day of aimless wandering around the city centre just to see what can be discovered.

 Sports in Melbourne

 Melbourne is well-known as the sporting capital of Australia.
 AFL, or Aussie Rules as the locals call it, is by far the most popular sport played in the city.
-Expats can join a team, or opt to spend a weekend in Melbourne attending one of many AFL games held from March to September at the Melbourne Cricket Ground (MCG) or Etihad Stadium.
+Expats can join a team, or opt to spend a weekend in Melbourne attending one of many AFL games held from March to September at the Melbourne Cricket Ground (MCG) and the Docklands Stadium.
 Don't forget to buy a beer and a pie; it is a local tradition, and expats should indulge to get in the spirit.

 With seating able to accommodate over 100,000 spectators, the vibe at the MCG is electric.
 Watching a cricket game at this venue is an essential experience so don't pass up the opportunity, particularly if a touring international team is in town.

 The tennis at the Australian Open in January is definitely a sporting highlight, regardless of whether one is a tennis pro or simply a professional people-watcher.